Ecuador uses refrigerated containers as morgues as pandemic deaths are shot

 Moreno said this week that the government expected the total number of deaths in the Guayas province, where Guayaquil is located, to reach 3,500, and said that a “special camp” was being built to bury the dead.

-(Additional report by Vicente Gaibor del Pino in Guaayquily Alexandra Valencia in Quito.
-Edited by Rodrigo Charme)
+(Additional report by Alexandra Valencia in Quito; edited by Rodrigo Charme and Carlos Serrano)